Frederick IV: Innsbruck becomes a royal seat

 Friedl with the empty pocket

 The Tyrolean Prince Frederick IV (1382 - 1439) lived during a turbulent period in Habsburg and Innsbruck history.
-A long beard covered the face of the prince, who is described in many chronicles and reports as arbitrary, power-hungry, deceitful and devious.
-Frederick was described as a sexaholic who, when in doubt, did not shy away from violence to get his way.
-His positive image was only given to him in the centuries after his death.
+Although the Habsburgs had been in the high nobility for some time, their power had not yet been consolidated.
+Frederick's face was covered with a long beard.
+In many chronicles and reports, he was described as arbitrary, power-hungry, deceitful and devious.
+Contemporaries regarded him as Sexaholicwho, when in doubt, did not shy away from violence to enforce his will.
+This was not unusual, however, if you look at the biographies of other princes of the late Middle Ages.
 Whether he was a miserly moral scoundrel or a skilful politician and friend of the common man - the key dates of his life would be suitable material for an adventurous medieval film.

 At the age of 24, Frederick took over the county of Tyrol as well as the regency of Vorderösterreich.
 Vorderösterreich?
 So Vorarlberg?
 Not quite.
 Vorderösterreich was understood to mean the Habsburg possessions in Switzerland, Vorarlberg, Alsace and Baden-Württemberg, among others.
 Tyrol and Vorderösterreich had been administered jointly since Frederick as Upper Austria.
 This made him one of the most powerful princes of the Heiligen Römischen Reiches.
 From the beginning of his reign, he was involved in costly wars against hostile powers on the country's borders and competition within the Heiligen Römischen Reiches involved.
 In the west, the Appenzellers rose up against the Habsburgs, in the south there was an uprising in Trento and Henry of Rottenburg instigated a feud north of the Inn.
 These were the last conflicts to be fought in the manner of pure knightly armies.

-Like his predecessor in the princely chair, Margaret, Frederick also came into conflict with the Pope.
+Like his predecessor Margarethe in the princely chair, Frederick also came into conflict with the Pope.
 In his time, there was a pope in Avignon, France, as well as a pope in Rome.
 This papal issue was to be resolved at the Council of Constance, perhaps the most important political event of the late Middle Ages in Europe.
 Frederick sided with John XXIII.
 The King of the Holy Roman Empire Sigismund from the Luxembourg dynasty, who backed the antipope in Avignon, had his rival within the empire, Frederick, rewarded with the Eight and imprisoned.
 This meant not only deprivation of liberty and expulsion from the church, but also the loss of his territories and property.
 His opponents gave him the nickname Friedl mit der leeren Tasche.

-This nickname remained in the vernacular, even though at the end of his reign he was one of the richest princes in Europe of his time thanks to the rich silver finds in Schwaz and Gossensass as well as customs duties and tolls on trade between Venice and Augsburg.
-The social fabric of Innsbruck was also influenced by the silver discoveries and the associated mining industry in nearby Schwaz.
-The largest silver mine in Europe had a lasting impact on the country.
+Frederick's nickname remained in the vernacular, even though at the end of his reign he was one of the richest princes in Europe of his time thanks to the rich mining wealth in Schwaz and Gossensass as well as customs duties and tolls on trade between Venice and Augsburg.
+The largest silver mine in Europe and the mining industry also had a lasting effect on the social structure of Innsbruck.
 The power of the guilds increased.
 Although Innsbruck was dependent on the surrounding area for food supplies, the growing prosperity of the city made it easier to manoeuvre through this time of crisis than in purely rural areas.
 When Frederick died, Tyrol had risen to become an important province within the Habsburg Empire thanks to the silver discoveries in Schwaz.

 Along with the court, which comprised around 400 people, came officials, servants, merchants, financiers and soldiers who brought money into the city.
 Above all, the craft guilds were to become the economic engine and the basis for the later early industrial production.
 It is difficult to say what specific effect the relocation of the residence had on Innsbruck's population.
 However, Frederick's court brought with it a new lifestyle with its new way of doing business.
 Public houses opened and offered variety in everyday life.
 Travelling theatres and show artists came to the city.
 As in many European cities in German-speaking countries, urbanisation spilled over from the Italian countries and brought a specialisation of the professional world and an even greater division of labour.